ennismore/irnmn-components/popup/readme.md

 - If `modal-content="template"`, the first `<template>` child will be used as the modal content.
 - The modal uses the native `<dialog>` element for accessibility and focus management.
 - The component exposes `open()` and `close()` methods for programmatic control.
+- The `labelledby` attribute can be used to improve accessibility by associating the modal with a label element.